• Skip to main content

 • Craisins – are sweetened dried cranberries that add their unique goodness.
 You can substitute raisins, dried cherries, or dried blueberries.

-• Bacon – makes anything better, and this colorful broccoli salad is no exception.
+• Crisp Bacon – makes anything better, and this colorful broccoli salad is no exception.

 • Cheddar cheese – adds a creamy element.
-I like to use extra-sharp for the tanginess, but you can also use mild or sharp.
+I like to use extra-sharp cheddar for the tanginess, but you can also use mild or sharp cheddar.
 I also like to cut my cheese into small cubes, but you can substitute shredded cheese.

 • Pecans – are what make this a southern broccoli salad.
-Classic broccoli salad usually calls for sunflower seeds, but I prefer to use roasted pecans with their buttery, nutty flavor.
+Classic broccoli salad usually calls for crunchy sunflower seeds, but I like roasted pecans with their buttery, nutty flavor because I always have them on hand.
+You could also substitute crunchy almonds.

-• Mayonnaise – is the main ingredient in my creamy homemade dressing.
+• Mayonnaise – is the main ingredient in my tangy dressing.
 I prefer Dukes, but any good mayonnaise will work.
-If you want to make the dressing without mayonnaise, you may substitute greek yogurt.
+You may substitute greek yogurt if you want to make the dressing without mayonnaise.

 • Apple cider vinegar – adds the tang to this easy-to-make dressing.
-You can substitute red wine, white wine, sherry, or champagne vinegar in a pinch.
+You can substitute red wine vinegar, white wine vinegar, sherry vinegar, or champagne vinegar in a pinch.
 The dressing will taste a little different, but it will still be delicious.

 • Sugar – adds just a bit of sweetness and balances out the apple cider vinegar.
 If you want to make a sugar-free dressing, Stevia or another sugar substitute may be used.